Wordsley Hospital: Redevelopment

 A new facility at Ridge Hill Hospital was officially opened on 18 October 2006 by local MP Ian Pearson.
 Some of the original Ridge Hill Hospital buildings are still in use, although others were demolished in 2007 and several are still standing disused.
 The road link to Wordsley Hospital was severed when the bulk of the Wordsley buildings were demolished in 2007.

-12 homes on Ashdown Drive, which had been built in the 1960s and houses doctors and nurses at the hospital until its closure, were finally put up for sale by the local health trust in December 2010, nearly six years after the hospital closed.
+12 homes on Ashdown Drive, which had been built in the 1960s and housed doctors and nurses at the hospital until its closure, were finally put up for sale by the local health trust in December 2010, nearly six years after the hospital closed.

 Baby snatch incident

 On 6 May 2002, a newborn baby girl was snatched from the unit by a local woman who had recently suffered a miscarriage.
 She was recovered seven hours later.
 It was later revealed that CCTV cameras at the maternity unit were not working when the baby was snatched.